The Diamond Model Theory: Shaping The Future Of National Competitiveness

 Incorporation of Additional Roles

-Added the roles of government and chance to the model, recognizing their significant impact on the competitive environment.
+Added the roles of government and chance to the model, recognising their significant impact on the competitive environment.

-Expanded the model to account for global supply chains and multinational operations, emphasizing the interplay between national advantages and global strategies.
+Expanded the model to account for global supply chains and multinational operations, emphasising the interplay between national advantages and global strategies.

 Application to Subnational Regions and Cities